Career Service and Alumni Relations

 Many students who enter the IUJ IR program have already embarked on careers in government, business, the media, the academic world and in various other fields.
 For those seeking employment after graduation, the university provides many services.

 Career Counseling and Services (CC&S) is dedicated to advancing students’ professional development.
-The one-on-one and group counseling services, workshop series, reference library, video collection and online & network resources are available to all students for the duration of their stay at IUJ.
+The one-on-one and group counseling services, workshop series, reference library, and online & network resources are available to all students for the duration of their stay at IUJ.
 Counselors begin to work with students as soon as they arrive on campus to help them gain the skills needed to compete successfully in the job/internship hunt, and design and implement a strategy that will set their new career in motion.

 Workshops: Fall term greets new students with a series of Career Workshops to promote skills development, self awareness, and prepare the tools needed in the job hunt.
 Many workshops are offered during the lunch hour to allow busy students to attend.
 A few of the workshops are specifically designed for the needs of IR students.

 Resume Book: This publication includes the resumes of IUJers seeking an internship or a full-time permanent position.
 Workshops on resume writing and individual counseling sessions are arranged in September and October.
 The resume book is sent to companies and organizations both in Japan and overseas in early November.
 The book is also sent to key alumni and select headhunters.
 An Online Resume Book is also featured for recruiters to be able to see our students’ updated information at the click of a button.